zalando/logbook/README.md

 ```

+#### Sink

+The combination of `HttpLogFormatter` and `HttpLogWriter` suits most use cases well, but it has limitations.
+Implementing the `Sink` interface directly allows for more sophisticated use cases, e.g. writing requests/responses
+to a structured persistent storage like a database.

+Multiple sinks can be combined into one using the `CompositeSink`.

 ### Servlet

 You’ll have to register the `LogbookFilter` as a `Filter` in your filter chain — either in your `web.xml` file (please note that the xml approach will use all the defaults and is not configurable):